 Due to conflicting reports of combined caffeine and creatine on athletic performance, more research is needed.

-It’s been suggested that the real culprit behind caffeine’s purported effect on creatine may have more to do with your level of hydration than with specific interactions between the two.
+It’s been suggested that the real culprit behind caffeine’s purported effect on creatine may have more to do with their opposing effects on muscle relaxation time as well as gastrointestinal side effects than with specific interactions between the two.
 Keep in mind that this is largely speculation (

 Caffeine may act as a diuretic — a food or beverage that promotes urination — in individuals who consume little to no caffeine on a regular basis.
 However, people who usually drink caffeine are less susceptible to its diuretic effects (

 Considering their opposing effects on hydration, this may negatively affect performance.
-In particular, if you’re not drinking enough water during a workout, you can quickly lose too much body fluid and become dehydrated.
+Either way, if you’re not drinking enough water during a workout, you can quickly lose too much body fluid and become dehydrated.

 Together, caffeine and creatine appear to have no negative effects on athletic performance and may even enhance power and strength.
 However, they may also increase the likelihood of digestive discomfort and risk for dehydration.